“They should call the Children’s Aid Society on me for abusing my inner child so much”.

 Being a good parent involves self care.
 Make sure you are healthy.
 Proper rest, food, exercise are fundamental.

 3/ Develop a Defence Lawyer – When you hear the inner abuse, take steps.
-The basic step is start answering back the abuser.
-For example, if the voice says, “You’re a failure”, let your lawyer say, “No way, you’ve done so many good things in your life.”
+The basic step is start answering back to the abuser.
+For example, if the abuser says, “You’re a failure”, let your lawyer say, “No way, you’ve done so many good things in your life.”
 Now people often say, “This is phoney, I don’t believe a word.”
 I respond, “Just keep doing it, you are creating neural connections.
 This will grow.

 4/ Learn Mindfulness – Mindfulness is a type of meditative awareness.
 It teaches us to consciously step back and observe our inner states.
 In this way you begin to be emotionally aware.
-John needed anger management.
+John needed anger management therapy.
 He felt terrible at the people he hurt.
 With Mindfulness he realized, “Just before I get mad, I saw it, my hurt.
 Now I have a brake.”

 5/ Forgive Yourself – “Forgive yourself ………….
 When you forgive yourself, self acceptance begins and self love grows.”

 Many of my clients who are suffering from stress, depression symptoms, anger issues, anxiety attacks and signs of addiction suffer from the past.
 Much of this has to do with things they did or didn’t do in the past.
 They frequently bring out this list and torment themselves.
 So self forgiveness is an essential part of reparenting.